Our list of the Best Foods for Great Danes

 What protein level should Great Dane food have?

-Quality protein from meat, meat meal and meat by-products is necessary.
+Quality protein from meat, meat meal and meat by-products is necessary, and studies show that protein does not actually “cause knuckling”.

 Too many calories and too much of the wrong kind of nutrition is what causes growth problems in Great Danes, not too much protein.